-Applicants are requested to submit a proposed Project Timeline that includes a brief summary of planned grant activities and the associated project milestones of the grant.
-The timeline should cover the entire proposed grant period of performance, which may not exceed 36 months.
-The Project Timeline should align with activities referenced in both the Budget and Project Narratives.
+Applicants are requested to submit a proposed Project Timeline that includes a brief summary of planned grant activities and the associated project milestones and results of the grant.
+The timeline must cover the entire proposed grant period of performance, which may not exceed 36 months.
+The Project Timeline must align with activities referenced in both the Budget and Project Narratives.
+This attachment impacts the scoring of the application.